-With the support of the United Nations Development Programme (UNDP), Crossroads CA is developing a web-platform to allow full tracking of the parliamentary work, including, but not limited to, voting record, parties and factions, individual parliament members, individual bills and laws, and related.
+Crossroads Central Asia, in collaboration with DataLab agency, has developed a web-platform to allow full tracking of the parliamentary work, including, but not limited to, voting record, parties and factions, individual parliament members, individual bills and laws, and related.
+The portal is available at http://parlament.kg/.
 The project seeks to expand opportunities for two-way communication between the country’s legislature, Jogorku Kenesh, and the broader population, including voters, civil society, journalists, students, the business community and so on.

 Significant changes occurred in Kyrgyzstan in recent years, creating the foundation for the emergence of a robust parliamentary democracy.
 These included the constitutional amendments, competitive elections, and, accordingly, higher expectations of the population from the activities of the parliament.
 However, many challenges remain today that create obstacles for the Jogorku Kenesh to transform into a genuinely effective representative branch of power.